State-College-Plone/WebServerAuth/README.txt

 Troubleshooting

-    In Plone's navigation bar, "(null)" shows up instead of the username.
+    In Plone's navigation bar, "(null)" shows up instead of the login name.

         For some reason, the web server is not passing the HTTP_X_REMOTE_USER header to Zope.
 If you are using Apache, make sure you included the